MIT-Senseable-City-Lab/octopus-documentation/docs/cases/case1.md

 Good work!
 This guide has shown you how to use the octopus to monitor heat in a fixed position.
 By only using the base of the octopus device, you are able to measure hyperlocal temperature levels!
 Are you ready for the next challenge? 😉

-We encourage you to have a look at the next use cases 2 and 3 to explore new projects with urban sensing.
+We encourage you to have a look at the next use cases 2 and 3 with GPS locations, air pollution, and vision based monitoring to explore new projects with urban sensing.

-Please leave a comment in the GitHub repo if you have any feedback for Use Case 1 😊
+Please leave a comment in the GitHub repo if you have any feedback for the Temperature Exposure Use Case 😊

 ---